Skip to main content

 If the rooming house operator doesn’t follow the rental laws or the terms of your rooming house agreement, you may be able to get compensation.

 The first step is to tell them about the problem.
-If the rooming house operator doesn’t agree you should get compensation, you can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order requiring them to pay you.
-If VCAT makes the order, the rooming house operator must pay.
+If the rooming house operator doesn’t agree you should get compensation, you can apply to Rental Dispute Resolution Victoria (RDRV).

-VCAT is similar to a court and hears many disputes in Victoria between renters and rental providers (like rooming house operators), who must follow its decisions.
+VCAT is similar to a court and hears many disputes in Victoria between renters and rental providers (such as rooming house operators), who must follow its decisions.
+If VCAT decides you should get compensation, it will make an order requiring the rooming house operator to pay you.

 If you are still living there, keep paying rent while you seek compensation.
 If you stop, the rooming house operator could give you a ‘notice to vacate’ for overdue rent.